Tabares/code-notes/README.md

 # code-notes
-React app for code notes, this I want to read notes about code.
+React app for code notes, with this app I want to read notes about code.